-Clint Work is a Fellow with the Stimson Center, jointly appointed to its Security for a New Century program and 38 North.
+Clint Work is a Fellow with the Stimson Center’s 38 North Program.
 Prior to joining Stimson, he was an assistant professor at the University of Utah’s Asia Campus in South Korea and the regular foreign policy writer for The Diplomat Magazine’s Koreas page.
 He holds a Doctorate in International Studies from the University of Washington and a Master’s in International Relations from the University of Chicago, and his work focuses on the Korean Peninsula, U.S.-Korean relations, East Asia, and U.S. foreign policy.
+At Stimson, Clint has organized and led Congressional engagement on Korean peace and security issues, including a Senate-focused Korea Study Group.
+He has also worked with a broad range of universities and state and local organizations throughout the country to foster public engagement on U.S.-Korea relations.
+He is currently engaged in research on the history and evolution of the U.S. force presence onthe Korean Peninsula and U.S.-ROK alliance transformation in the post-Cold War era.
+In addition to his academic publications, he has written extensively for popular media, including the Washington Post, Foreign Policy, The Diplomat Magazine, The National Interest, 38 North, and Sino-NK, and regularly provides commentary to U.S. and foreign media outlets.

 Research & Writing